Costa Rica Guide

 Perpetual Tourist (how to)

-Technically living in Costa Rica on a tourist visa is not permitted but we know people who have done the border run every three months for 10 years.
-Tourist visas expire after 90 days but in theory it only costs a few bucks and only takes a few minutes to renew for another 90 days by crossing into Nicaragua or Panama then turning around and coming back to Costa Rica.
+Technically living in Costa Rica on a tourist visa is not permitted but we know people who have done the border run every three months (tourist visas were 90 days for decades until it change to 180 days in 2022) for 10 years.
+Tourist visas expire after 180 days but in theory it only costs a few bucks and only takes a few minutes to renew for another 180 days by crossing into Nicaragua or Panama then turning around and coming back to Costa Rica.

 In actuality it’s a bit more time consuming but can be accomplished in a day.
 There’s a lot of incorrect information out there about having to stay out of the country for three days – that is a requirement for customs waivers not immigration.